 CREATE query are written the same way as identifiers or functions.
 In other words, they may or may not contain an arguments list in brackets.
 For more information, see the sections "Data types," "Table engines," and "CREATE".

-Alias is a user defined name for an expression in a query.
+An alias is a user-defined name for an expression in a query.

 expr AS alias

-AS— Keyword for defining aliases.
-You can define alias for a table name or a column name in the
+AS— The keyword for defining aliases.
+You can define the alias for a table name or a column name in a

 SELECT table_name_alias.column_name FROM table_name table_name_alias.